plone/training/mastering-plone/dexterity_2.rst

           />
     </layers>

-We should bind all views to it.
+You should bind all your custom BrowserViews and Viewlets to it.

 Here is an example using the ``talklistview``.

 ..  code-block:: xml